 Madeleine Flynn & Tim Humphrey: 'Dissonance'

-The first of two 2020 Peggy Glanville-Hicks Addresses will be presented by Madeleine Flynn and Tim Humphrey from Monday 21 September.
-There will be no auditorium filled with seats, which is not an unusual situation for the team of two experimental sound artists.
-Instead, we're invited to take part in a dialogue with a machine.
-Register your interest/intention to attend on the Facebook event page.
+The first of two 2020 Peggy Glanville-Hicks Addresses was presented by Madeleine Flynn and Tim Humphrey in September 2020.
+There was no auditorium filled with seats, which is not an unusual situation for the team of two experimental sound artists.
+Instead, the audience was invited to take part in a dialogue with a machine.

-The machine, which will reside on a specially constructed web page, created with Mick Byrne, will engage us in conversation about dissonance, about creative music and sound making, by asking questions and proposing topics.
-Under the hood lies a reservoir of scripted thoughts by Flynn and Humphrey to which we are all invited to contribute.
+The machine, which resided on a specially constructed web page, created with Mick Byrne, engaged them in conversation about dissonance, about creative music and sound making, by asking questions and proposing topics.
+Under the hood was a reservoir of scripted thoughts by Flynn and Humphrey to which everyone was invited to contribute.

 'To experience our PGH Address please talk to the machine.
 It is not an oracle and may not be willing to answer questions, merely ask them.
 The trajectory of your conversation will vary to the extent that each dialogue varies.
 Over the period of this address being live, we will add to the script', the artists explained.

 The project continued the 25 years of projects by Madeleine Flynn and Tim Humphrey.
 'We are experimental artists in sound.
 We make unusual situations for listening.
 It is humbling for us to be delivering this PG-H at this extraordinary time, on land that was never ceded, and at a moment when the inequalities in this land and around the world have rarely been drawn so starkly.'

 The conversations took place on https://www.howthingssoundmatters.space/ website and can be viewed there (password PGH@2020).